currently Applying to the Chilean government For permission to run trips on the bordali.

 Number of nights:

-Brief description: Expedition style camping in a pristine wilderness setting.
-Camps are fully supported with spacious tents, riverside dining areas and chef prepared meals.
+Brief description: Expedition-style camping in a pristine wilderness setting.
+Camps are fully supported with spacious tents and riverside dining areas.
 No camping experience is required.

 La Junta Cabins